fmalmeida/bacannot/docs/installation.md

 nextflow pull fmalmeida/bacannot
 ```

-!!! note
+!!! warning

     The pipeline requires a UNIX system, therefore, Windows users may successfully use this pipeline via the [Linux subsystem for window](https://docs.microsoft.com/pt-br/windows/wsl/install-win10).
 Nextflow team has made available a [nice tutorial](https://www.nextflow.io/blog.html) about this issue.

 ## Downloading docker images